Parameter Adjustments in POMDP-Based Trajectory Planning for Unsignalized Intersections: Results

 In the second scenario, the ego vehicle approaches a three-way junction at 8 \unit{\meter \per \second}, while another vehicle with the right of way also approaches the intersection as depicted in the right image of Figure \ref{fig:scenarios}.
 There is no danger of crashing because the other vehicle turns in a non-collision direction, yet this is an unknown behavior initially.
 This scenario examines the ego vehicle's information-gathering capability.

 Note that the reward here does not indicate the total quality of the solution; rather, it says how well the vehicle follows the reference velocity.
-Slowing down information gathering is reflected as a lower reward.
+Slowing down to gather more information is reflected as a lower~reward.

 This is reflected in our results shown in Figures~\ref{fig:threeway_sim1}, and \ref{fig:threeway_sim2}, where parameter combinations of $N$, $n_\mathrm{par}$, and $n_\mathrm{ep}$ that caused crashes in the roundabout scenario yield higher rewards as they ignore the possible danger of crashing.
 The reference velocity is not followed properly for the $c$ values below the threshold, making the rewards lower, especially for $\Delta t = 1$~\unit{s}, and $\Delta t = 0.5$~\unit{s}.
 Also, the rewards for $\Delta t = 0.25$~\unit{\second} are generally lower than for $\Delta t = 0.5$~\unit{\second}, indicating that the cost of delaying a decision when more samples are available is lower relative to the total reward.
 This behavior might be fine-tuned~by~parameters~$R_\mathrm{acc}$,~ $R_\mathrm{crash}$~and~$R_\mathrm{vel}$.